9 Best Investment Apps in the UK for 2024

 Trading 212

 Among many unique innovations introduced by the company, Trading 212’s investment ‘pie’ feature is a great addition.
 Those making regular investments into a predefined basket of stocks can now funnel their money into user-created pies, which automatically allocate funds depending on their portfolio composition.
-These pies can be created and then shared with the Trading 212 community via their investing apps.
+These pies can be created and shared with the Trading 212 community via their investing apps.

 Trading 212 Account Types: General investment account, Stocks and shares ISA, CFD